 To ensure minimal interruptions to your users, you can enable connection draining on backend services.
 Such interruptions might happen when a backend is terminated, removed manually, or removed by an autoscaler.
 To learn more about using connection draining to minimize service interruptions, see Enabling connection draining.

-To allow this traffic, you must create ingress firewall rules.
-The ports for these firewall rules must allow traffic as follows:
+The ports for these firewall rules must be configured as follows:

-For instance group backends: Determined by the mapping between the backend service's named port and the port numbers associated with that named port on each instance group.
-The numbers can vary among instance groups assigned to the same backend service.
+For instance group backends: Determine the ports to be configured by the mapping between the backend service's named port and the port numbers associated with that named port on each instance group.
+The port numbers can vary among instance groups assigned to the same backend service.

-GCE_VM_IP_PORTNEG backends: To the port numbers of the endpoints.
+GCE_VM_IP_PORTNEG backends: Allow traffic to the port numbers of the endpoints.

 These ranges apply to health checks and requests from the GFE.